git-developers/beauty-spa/readme.md

 ## License

-DB Browser for SQLite is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.
+Beauty SPA is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.

 You can modify or redistribute it under the conditions of these licenses.